yamauchih/manued/README.md

 Type M-x manued-minor-mode.

-* Tutorial
+(1) Tutorial

-There is a tutorial/English/manued.tut.
+* There is a tutorial/English/manued.tut.
 Please open it by emacs.

-* manued-minor-mode
+(2) manued-minor-mode

-** To enter manued-minor-mode, please type "M-x manued-minor-mode".
+* To enter manued-minor-mode, please type "M-x manued-minor-mode".

-** Type some texts in the buffer.
+* Type some texts in the buffer.

-** To insert manued swap command, put a mark and type M-x manued:insert-swap-command (or type C-c C-m C-s).
+* To insert manued swap command, put a mark and type M-x manued:insert-swap-command (or type C-c C-m C-s).

-** To extract revised document in another buffer, Type manued:show-newer-in-manued-buffer.
+* To extract revised document in another buffer, Type manued:show-newer-in-manued-buffer.

-** Others: please select a menu item.
+* Others: please select a menu item.
 Type M-n or M-p, this is the search command for manued command.

 4. Documentations
 -----------------